Akritas plan

 The Akritas plan (Σχέδιο Ακρίτας), was an inside document of the Greek Cypriot secret organisation of EOK (mostly known as Akritas organisation) that was authored in 1963 and was revealed to the public in 1966.
-It entailed the weakening the Turkish Cypriots in the government of Cyprus and then uniting (enosis) Cyprus with Greece.
+It entailed the weakening of the Turkish Cypriots in the government of Cyprus and then uniting (enosis) Cyprus with Greece.
 According to Turkish Cypriots, the plan was a "blueprint to genocide", but Greek Cypriots claimed that it was rather a “defensive plan”.

 Background

 Cyprus, an island lying in the eastern Mediterranean sea was ruled by several conquerors during its history.
 In the late 19th century, the Ottoman Empire handed Cyprus to the British Empire.
 Greek and Turkish nationalism among the two major communities of the island (four-fifths of the population being Greek, one-fifth Turkish) were growing, seeking opposite goals.
 Greeks were demanding enosis (Cyprus to be united with Greece) while Turks were aiming for taksim (partition).
 In 1955, EOKA, a paramilitary guerilla group, declared its struggle against the British.

 In 1960, the British gave in and turned power over to the Greek and Turkish Cypriots.
 A powersharing constitution was created for the new Republic of Cyprus and included both Turkish and Greek Cypriots holding power.
 Three treaties were written up to guarantee the integrity and security of the new republic: the Treaty of Establishment, the Treaty of Guarantee and the Treaty of Alliance.
 According to the constitution, Cyprus was to become an independent republic with a Greek Cypriot president and a Turkish Cypriot vice-president, with full powersharing between Turkish and Greek Cypriots.